klebgenomics/Kleborate/docs/source/index.rst

 Citations
 ----------

-**For KpSC typing please cite the primary Kleborate paper**: Lam, MMC. et al. A genomic surveillance framework and genotyping tool for *Klebsiella pneumoniae* and its related species complex, *Nature Communications* (2021). `<https://www.nature.com/articles/s41467-021-24448-3>`_
+**The primary citation for Kleborate is**: Lam, MMC. et al. A genomic surveillance framework and genotyping tool for *Klebsiella pneumoniae* and its related species complex, *Nature Communications* (2021). `<https://doi.org/10.1038/s41467-021-24448-3>`_

-Depending on which typing results you use, you should also cite the corresponding tools/databases on which Kleborate relies:
+Depending on which typing results you use, you should also cite the relevant third-party tools/databases on which Kleborate relies, as listed below.

+**For KpSC typing**:

 * **K or O serotypes:** Stanton, TD. et al. Fast and accurate in silico antigen typing with Kaptive 3, *Microbial Genomics* (2025). `<https://doi.org/10.1099/mgen.0.001428>`_